 The garden also features a veterans’ section with roses named after wars, honor medals, and veterans.
 It is located near the Vietnam Memorial.

 While the garden includes sections dedicated to specific types of roses, it also contains varieties of special roses that are planted throughout the garden.
-For example there are various celebrity rose bushes.
 The Santa Claus Rose; Michelangelo Rose; César Chávez Rose; Bing Crosby Rose; Diana, Princess of Wales Rose; Barbara Streisand Rose; Rosie O’Donnell Rose; John F. Kennedy Rose; and the Betty Boop Rose are several examples.

 The California State Capitol World Peace Rose Garden was dedicated on May 16, 2003.
 Prior to that date, the original rose garden had been established at this same location.